 - Have experience in construction, farming, utilities (e.g., gas fitting or electrical background), land surveying, GIS, or similar

-- Experience working as a Damage Prevention Technician or Utility Locator would be an asset but is not required
+- Experience working as a Damage Prevention Technician or Utility Locator, would be an asset but is not required

 You’ll be supplied with a company vehicle, phone and laptop for work use.
-You’ll work on your own, traveling to sites within your territory.
+You’ll work on your own, travelling to sites within your territory.
 You’ll mostly work Monday to Friday during the day with flexible hours, with overtime work on the weekends or evenings as required.